 Permission Flags

 Permission flags control access to features based on user roles, subscription tiers, or other attributes.
 They're part of your business logic rather than deployment process.
+Notice how you can pass the user context to the flag evaluation for user-specific targeting.

 // Long-lived: Control access to features